-SPECIFIC CONDITIONS FOR THE CALL ON COMPETITIVENESS AND INNOVATION POTENTIAL OF SMES Expected EuroHPC JU contribution The EuroHPC JU estimates that an EU contribution of 5 million Only one project will be retained Indicative budget The total indicative budget for the EU contribution is up to EUR 10 million.
+SPECIFIC CONDITIONS Expected EuroHPC JU contribution The EuroHPC JU estimates that an EU contribution of 5 million Only one project will be retained Indicative budget The total indicative budget for the is up to EUR 10 million.
 Type of Action DIGITAL Research Innovation Action (Grant from DEP WP22) Length of Action 3 years Eligibility conditions The eligibility conditions are those established in the EuroHPC JU Council Regulation (EU) 2021/1173 and the Digital Europe Programme Regulation (EU) 2021/694.